traceannwhite/Flexbox-Example/flexbox-theknot.md

 ## Prerequisites

-- Familiarity with display property values such as: block, inline, inline-block
+- Basic familiarity with display property values such as: block, inline, inline-block

 ## Objectives